alexbol99/flatten-boolean-op/README.md

  which will tell us how to treat boundary chains.
 5. Depending on performing boolean operation, not relevant chains are removing from both polygons
       - UNION: remove inner chains
-      - SUBSTRACT: remove inner chains from the first polygon and outers chains from the second polygon
+      - SUBTRACT: remove inner chains from the first polygon and outers chains from the second polygon
       - INTERSECT: remove outer chains from the second polygon Boundary chains with flag OVERLAPPING_OPPOSITE are always removed
 6. Restore faces connecting interrupted chains from the first polygon to the correspondent chains from the second polygon